-How to get your rebranding strategy right?
+How to get your rebranding strategies right?

 Don’t hold your breath thinking that rebranding is just about changing a name or a logo.

-It’s about a new message, mission, and identity.
+Complete rebranding strategies are all about a new message, mission, and identity.

 This is a job that requires time, money, and human resources.